wp-plugins/manage-issue-based-magazine/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Transform your website from a ‘boring blog’ into a ‘mesmerizing magazine’.
+Transform your website from a boring blog into a mesmerizing magazine.

 == Description ==